Can You Relate to Any One

 - Negotiating an open or polyamorous relationship and helping you decide if it’s right for you.

-- Out of control sexual behaviour (commonly called porn addiction or sex addiction in popular culture.)
+- Out-of-control sexual behaviour (commonly called porn addiction or sex addiction in popular culture.)

 - Couples who fight about sex – the type of sex and frequency.